Zaim211/HOSTME-Application/README.md

 -Node.js
 ---
--npm or yarn
+- npm or yarn
 ---
--MongoDB (either local or MongoDB Atlas)
+- MongoDB (either local or MongoDB Atlas)
 ---
--AWS Account for S3 storage
+- AWS Account for S3 storage
 ---
 Installation ⚙️
 ---
-*To install the project, follow these steps:
+- To install the project, follow these steps:
 ---
 **Clone the repository**
 ---